 - 4.6.
 Within the array responsibilities within their individual jobs, health technology users have particular responsibilities concerning safe and effective use of this equipment.
 The employing organisation is responsible for ensuring their staff are trained and refreshed appropriately in the use of the equipment they provide them with (Provision and Use of Work Equipment Regulations (PUWER) 1998 (see ref 2).
 The person with most immediate responsibility around managing a medical device or piece of equipment is the front-line user.
-User responsibilities include: - ensuring they have been appropriately trained about the equipment they use, in accordance with the requirements of their employer - checking equipment prior to its use, including, as applicable, that the device is within its shelf life, its physical condition is acceptable, if any necessary calibration or maintenance has been performed and they have access to any necessary instructions for use (IFU) - performing any necessary day-to-day maintenance of that equipment prior to its use - identifying and reporting faulty equipment and usability issues promptly - managing infection prevention and control issues connected with the equipment they use in accordance with national and local policy (see the National Infection Prevention and Control Manual (NIPCM) (see ref 92) - ensuring safe storage to protect from environmental contamination - 4.7.
+User responsibilities include: - ensuring they have been appropriately trained about the equipment they use, in accordance with the requirements of their employer - checking equipment prior to its use, including, as applicable, that the device is within its shelf life, its physical condition is acceptable, if any necessary calibration or maintenance has been performed and they have access to any necessary instructions for use (IFU) - performing any necessary day-to-day maintenance of that equipment prior to its use - identifying and reporting faulty equipment and usability issues promptly - managing infection prevention and control issues connected with the equipment they use in accordance with national and local policy (see the National Infection Prevention and Control Manual (NIPCM) (see ref 89) - ensuring safe storage to protect from environmental contamination - 4.7.
 An individual healthcare professional that uses the device in a way not intended, or against the instructions of the manufacturer, may be personally liable for any consequences.
 Users are reminded that such use would constitute 'off-label' use of the device. - 4.8.
-Health and Social Care professionals also provide devices which are then used by others, such as users or carers and again they are personally accountable for ensuring users and carers have received appropriate training and know how to use the device that has been provided. - 4.9.
+Health and Social Care professionals also provide devices which are then used by others, such as patients, users or carers and again they are personally accountable for ensuring patients, users and carers have received appropriate training and know how to use the device that has been provided. - 4.9.
 It should be noted that users can also be innovators, as they are in a prime position to spot technological gaps and the potential for refinements in existing products.
-When users spot these or think of a new way of solving a problem they encounter, treating and protecting their ideas, they should be aware of the Scottish Innovation Hubs in health boards (see ref 93), InnoScot Health (see ref 94), and collaborative work opportunities with academic partner organisations, making good use of these.
+When users spot these or think of a new way of solving a problem they encounter, treating and protecting their ideas, they should be aware of the Scottish Innovation Hubs in health boards (see ref

+90), InnoScot Health (see ref 91), and collaborative work opportunities with academic partner organisations, making good use of these.

 4.10.
-The Medicines and Healthcare Products Regulatory Agency (MHRA's) guidance document, Devices in Practice: Checklists for using medical devices, MHRA June 2014 (see ref 95) provides a set of useful safety checklists for users.
+The Medicines and Healthcare Products Regulatory Agency (MHRA's) guidance document, Devices in Practice: Checklists for using medical devices, MHRA June 2014 (see ref 92) provides a set of useful safety checklists for users.

 - 4.11.
 Sections: 1, 2, 3, 4, 5, 6. - 4.12.
-Key legislation to be familiar with: - UK Medical Devices Regulations (MDR) 2002 (see ref 1) - The Medical Devices (Amendment etc.) (EU exit) Regulations 2019 (see ref 96) - Medical Devices Regulations (Regulation (EU) 2017/745) (see ref 97). - In Vitro Diagnostic (IVD) Medical Devices Regulations (Regulation (EU) 2017/746) (see ref 98) - 4.13.
-Additional guidance to be familiar with: - MHRA Collection: guidance on using medical devices safely (see ref 99) - Devices in Practice: Checklists for using medical devices, MHRA June 2014 (see ref 95) - Medical Device Driving Licence, National Association of Medical Device Educators & Trainers (NAMDET) (see ref 100)
+Turas medical device e-learning level 1 and 2. - 4.13.
+Key legislation to be familiar with: - UK Medical Devices Regulations (MDR) 2002 (see ref 1) - The Medical Devices (Amendment etc.) (EU exit) Regulations 2019 (see ref 93) - Medical Devices Regulations (Regulation (EU) 2017/745) (see ref 94) - In Vitro Diagnostic (IVD) Medical Devices Regulations (Regulation (EU) 2017/746) (see ref 95) - 4.14.
+Additional guidance to be familiar with: - MHRA Collection: guidance on using medical devices safely (see ref 96) - Devices in Practice: Checklists for using medical devices, MHRA June 2014 (see ref 92) - Medical Device Driving Licence, National Association of Medical Device Educators and Trainers (NAMDET)